stagehandshawn/EvoCmdWing/readme.md

 #### [Pro Plugins MidiEncoders](https://www.ma3-pro-plugins.com/midi-encoders)
  - Required for taking Midi input and controlling the attribute encoders.
  - Use Midi Standard and Relative Mode 3.
- - The top backlit button refered to as "Encoder Flip" is used to flip from Inner/Outter encoder usage, USE CC 14.
+ - The top backlit button refered to as "Encoder Flip" is used to flip from Inner/Outter encoder usage, USE NOTE 14.

 ![midi_encoders_settings](https://raw.githubusercontent.com/stagehandshawn/EvoCmdWing/main/help_files/midi_encoders_settings.png)